bytedance/Elkeid/plugins/journal_watcher/README.md

 After the compilation is successful, you should see two plg files in the `output` directory of the root directory, which correspond to different system architectures.
 ### Version Upgrade
-1. If no client component has been created, please create a new component in the [Elkeid Console-Component Management]() page.
+1. If no client component has been created, please create a new component in the [Elkeid Console-Component Management](../../server/docs/console_tutorial/Elkeid_Console_manual.md#组件管理) page.
-2. On the [Elkeid Console - Component Management]() page, find the "journal_watcher" entry, click "Release Version" on the right, fill in the version information and upload the files corresponding to the platform and architecture, and click OK.
+2. On the [Elkeid Console - Component Management](../../server/docs/console_tutorial/Elkeid_Console_manual.md#组件管理) page, find the "collector" entry, click "Release Version" on the right, fill in the version information and upload the files corresponding to the platform and architecture, and click OK.
-3. On the [Elkeid Console - Component Policy]() page, delete the old "journal_watcher" version policy (if any), click "New Policy", select the version just released, and click OK.
+3. On the [Elkeid Console - Component Policy](../../server/docs/console_tutorial/Elkeid_Console_manual.md#组件策略) page, delete the old "collector" version policy (if any), click "New Policy", select the version just released, and click OK.
 Subsequent newly installed Agents will be self-upgraded to the latest version.
-4. On the [Elkeid Console - Task Management]() page, click "New Task", select all hosts, click Next, select the "Sync Configuration" task type, and click OK.
+4. On the [Elkeid Console - Task Management](../../server/docs/console_tutorial/Elkeid_Console_manual.md#任务管理) page, click "New Task", select all hosts, click Next, select the "Sync Configuration" task type, and click OK.
 Then, find the task you just created on this page, and click Run to upgrade the old version of the Agent.
 ## License
 journal_watcher is distributed under the Apache-2.0 license.